 What is an Apprenticeship?

-An Apprenticeship combines academic learning with work based practical application in a job through a work-based training programme.
-An Apprenticeship is no longer focused on the ages 16-24 years old; it is now open to people of all ages with varied levels of previous qualifications.
+An Apprenticeship combines academic learning with work based practical application.
+This is a real job with work-based training programmes enabling people to improve skills and provide progression opportunities.
+Apprenticeships are no longer focused on the ages 16-24 years old; it is now open to people of all ages with varied levels of previous qualifications.

 Below is the link to research different apprenticeship standards that are in development or ready to use: